JetBrains/kotlin-web-site/pages/docs/reference/fun-interfaces.md

 </div>

-If you don't use lambdas, you will need to write code like this:
+If you don't use a SAM conversion, you will need to write code like this:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>